What is it?

 Chromium might help keep blood sugar levels normal by improving the way our bodies use insulin.

-Chromium is LIKELY SAFE for most adults when used appropriately for 6 months or less.
-Chromium is POSSIBLY SAFE for most people when used for longer periods of time.
+Chromium is LIKELY SAFE for most adults when taken by mouth in doses up to 1000 mcg daily for up to 6 months.
+Chromium is POSSIBLY SAFE for most adults when used for longer periods of time.
 Some people experience side effects such as skin irritation, headaches, dizziness, nausea, mood changes and impaired thinking, judgment, and coordination.
 High doses have been linked to more serious side effects including blood disorders, liver or kidney damage, and other problems.
 It is not known for sure if chromium is the actual cause of these side effects.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Chromium is LIKELY SAFE during pregnancy and breast-feeding when taken by mouth in amounts that are equal to or less than “adequate intake” (AI) levels.
-However, women should not take chromium supplements during pregnancy or breast-feeding unless advised to do so by their healthcare provider.
+Pregnancy and breast-feeding: Chromium is LIKELY SAFE to use during pregnancy and breast-feeding when taken by mouth in amounts that are equal to or less than “adequate intake” (AI) levels.
+Chromium is POSSIBLY SAFE to use during pregnancy in amounts higher than the AI levels.
+However, pregnant women should not take chromium supplements during pregnancy or breast-feeding unless advised to do so by their healthcare provider.

-Kidney problems: There are at least three reports of kidney damage in patients who took chromium picolinate.
-Don’t take chromium supplements, if you already have kidney problems.
+Kidney disease: There are at least three reports of kidney damage in patients who took chromium picolinate.
+Don’t take chromium supplements, if you already have kidney disease.

-Liver disease: There are three reports of liver damage in patients who took chromium picolinate.
+Liver disease: There are at least three reports of liver damage in patients who took chromium picolinate.
 Don’t take chromium supplements, if you already have liver disease.